ABOUT QUEENSLAND KOALA CRUSADERS

 Queensland Koala Crusaders is an Incorporated Association dedicated to improving koala conservation outcomes.
 Our mission is to be “a voice for the koala”.

 The group’s formation began with the Sunshine Coast Koala Summit held in August 2012 with the goal of improving koala conservation efforts - both for individuals and as a species.
+Queensland Koala Crusaders is now actively expanding, to play a role in all koala habitat areas in Queensland.

 We seek to work collaboratively with local governments as well as other conservation and community groups focusing on improving the lives and sustainability of koalas in the wild through a variety of initiatives and methods.